MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ### Stopping, deallocating and generalizing the virtual machine

 Before creating an image it's needed to stop and prepare the Linux guest OS on the Virtual Machine.
-If you create an image from a Virtual Machine that hasn't been generalized, any Virtual Machines created from that image won't start.
+If you create an image from a Virtual Machine that **hasn't been generalized**, any Virtual Machines created from that image **won't start**.
 These operations should be really quick to complete.

 #### Command line approach using Azure CLI